RyanBertrand/SALQuickTutorial/README.md

 - [x] Set completion block when tutorial is dismissed
 - [ ] Blurred background
 - [ ] Add support to voice instructions

+Your suggestions and contributions are welcome in the [issues tab](https://github.com/seekingalpha/SALQuickTutorial/issues)

 ## License